Fast - Simple - Genuine Clay Thin Brick Installation

 What is Brickweb® Thin Brick?

-Brickweb is an award winning - patented thin brick product made from the highest quality real, cut, kiln-fired clay brick.
+Brickweb is a patented thin brick product made from the highest quality real, cut, kiln-fired clay brick.
 A full piece of brick is cut to approximately ½ inch thick.
-Several thin bricks are pre-mounted on a durable, fire resistant, fiberglass mesh with the brick already laid out and aligned for quick and easy installation.
-Brickweb is the easiest and fastest method available to install thin brick for interiors or exteriors.
+Several bricks are pre-mounted on a fiberglass mesh with the brick already laid out and aligned for quick and easy installation.

 • For an exterior application over a substrate such as cement, backer-board or other like surfaces, use a tile tin-set adhesive.
 Thin-set adhesive is sold in a powder form and requires water and thorough mixing using a drill and mixing drill bit.
 Thin-set can be purchased from your local hardware store in the tile department.
 Some hardware stores also sell a pre-mixed tile thin-set.